e52420/Arch-Install-Script/README.md

 ![Arch](/arch-wallpaper.png)

-Forked from the script of Chris TiTus Tech
+Forked from the script of Chris Titus Tech

 ## Set up wifi in Arch Live ISO